JonnyWaffles/wsgi-listener/README.md

     pip install wsgi-listener

 #### Usage

-To add this middleware to your WSGI `application` with the default Response logging behavior.
+To add this middleware to your WSGI `application` with the default response logger named `wsgilistener` in Apache format.
 ```python
 from wsgi_listener import WSGIListenerMiddleware